AmbireTech/adex-protocol/README.md

 #### Validators

-In the context of AdEx, this could mean two things:

-1) **OCEAN**/**OUTPACE** validators, responsible for tracking ad impressions/clicks and signing the state.
-The validator set (can also be called a committee) is defined by the OUTPACE channel; or
+Validators are responsible for tracking ad impressions/clicks and signing the state.
+The validator set (can also be called a committee) is individually defined by each **OUTPACE** channel.
+Since each ad campaign is an OUTPACE channel, it has it's own validator set.
-2) The proof-of-stake validators in the Polkadot implementation of the [AdEx Registry](#registry).

-Throughout the protocol docs, "validators", "AdEx validators" and "OUTPACE validators" would mean the former.
-To refer to the latter, we would use the term "PoS validators" or "Registry validators".

 Each validator must have a keypair and a publicly accessible HTTPS endpoint for receiving events from the AdView.